LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 ````

-The properties define the size and type of icon displayed on the map to indicates it's position along with some additional information such as station name and ID that is visible in a modal on icon selection.
+The properties define the size, type, and location of the icon displayed on the map along with some additional information such as station name and ID that is visible in a modal on icon selection.

-The code used to generate this simply inserts the position along with station name and ID into the string.
+The code used to generate this simply inserts the position along with the station name and ID into the string.

 ![Sites Map](sites-map.png)